lmarcelli/minieuso_cpu/docs/usage/functionality.rst

   mecontrol -zynq trigger

+The multi-level trigger is described in detail in A. Belov et al., *The integration and testing of the Mini-EUSO multi-level trigger system*.
+Advances in Space Reasearch (2017).

 **Test acquisition modes**

 The Zynq also has built in test modes for debugging, where data is provided by the software instead of  collected from the ASICs.
 These modes are defined in ZynqManager::TestMode and are descibed here.